cryptotronix/hashlet/README.md

 Hardware
 ---

-The hardware is available from [Cryptotronix](http://cryptotronix.com/products/hashlet/).
+The hardware was available from [Cryptotronix](http://cryptotronix.com/products/hashlet/).
 We are an open hardware company, so see the `hardware` folder for the design to make this yourself.

-BOM
----

-The chip on the Hashlet is Atmel's ATSHA204.
+However, this software should work on any board that has an ATSHA204 in the I2C variety.

 Running
 ---